zby/LLMEasyTools/README.md

 - **Schema Generation**: Effortlessly create JSON schemas for tools using Pydantic models.
 - **Function Name Mapping**: Flexibly map JSON schema names to Python code.
 - **Dispatching Function Calls**: Directly invoke functions based on LLM response structures.
-- **Bound Methods for Stateful Tools**: You can register methods bound to an object to have stateful tools.
+- **Stateful Tools**: You can register methods bound to an object to have stateful tools.
 See examples/stateful_search.py
+- **No Patching!**: It is some 200 lines of straightforward code.
+No singletons or other globals for now, but maybe I'll add one in the future for some syntactic sugar.

 ## Installation